-Measuring Broadband Canada Project
+Measuring Broadband Canada project

-What is the Measuring Broadband Canada Project?
+What is the Measuring Broadband Canada project?

-The CRTC collaborated with a number of Canadian Internet service providers (ISPs) and SamKnows, a UK-based company specializing in broadband measurements.
+We collaborated with several Canadian ISPs and SamKnows, a UK-based company specializing in broadband measurements.

-The data, collected during both phases from approximately 5,000 Canadian volunteers from across the country:
+The data collected during both phases from approximately 5,000 Canadian volunteers from across the country:

-- Informed the CRTC’s broadband policy-making;
+- Informed our broadband policy-making;

 - Allowed Canadians to get a greater understanding of whether Internet services from participating ISPs are delivered at the advertised speeds; and

-- Enabled ISPs to improve their networks to better serve existing customers, and promote products to potential new customers.
+- Enabled ISPs to improve their networks to better serve existing customers and promote products to potential new customers.

-How is data collected for the Measuring Broadband Canada Project?
+How is data collected for the Measuring Broadband Canada project?

-Several performance indicators are measured, including Internet speed, latency and web access times.
+Several performance indicators are measured, including Internet speed, latency, and web access times.
 The data used to measure Internet speed is taken from the location of the service provider to your doorstep.
 It does not test for Internet speed within different parts of your home.
 There are many factors that may impact broadband speed and user experience inside the home compared to broadband performance up to the doorstep of the home.

 Factors that may impact broadband performance include: